Anamanaguchi

 Anamanaguchi is an American chiptune-based pop and rock band from New York City.
 The band has four members: lead songwriters and guitarists Peter Berkman and Ary Warnaar, bassist James DeVito, and drummer Luke Silas.

 Anamanaguchi combines digital electronic sounds such as those seen in chiptune and bitpop with traditional band instrumentation.
 As with other chiptune artists, they have created music using video game hardware from the mid- to late 1980s: namely a NES and a Game Boy.

+Career

+2004–2009: Formation, Power Supply and Dawn Metropolis

+Knowing each other through being classmates, Peter Berkman and James DeVito formed the band in Chappaqua, NY after Berkman and his friends would learn how to create chiptune after discovering a Wired article discussing the chiptune scenes in Sweden and New York.
 The origin of the band's name is unclear.
 In one interview, Berkman said the name "Anamanaguchi" came about from a member in one of his former bands pronouncing gibberish in the style of Jabba the Hutt.
 On several other occasions, the band has explained that their name came about after the members worked as interns at Armani (Berkman and DeVito), Prada (Warnaar), and Gucci (Silas) while studying fashion at Parsons School of Design (though three of the four majored in Music Technology at New York University).
 People began calling them the "Armani-Prada-Gucci boys," which eventually was elided into "Anamanaguchi."

-Career

-2006–2009: Power Supply and Dawn Metropolis

-The band formed in Chappaqua, NY where Peter Berkman & James DeVito were classmates.
 The band first performed on January 29, 2006 at Cake Shop and through events such as Pulsewave NYC they formed a relationship with the netlabel 8bitpeoples and subsequently released their debut the EP Power Supply in August 2006.
 The track "Helix Nebula" was featured as the theme song of the former GamesRadar podcast TalkRadar.

 Peter Berkman met Ary Warnaar at New York University where they were studying Music Technology.
 In 2009, Ary Warnaar and Luke Silas joined the band for the release of their following EP, Dawn Metropolis.
 The album was released with an accompanying website that included animated videos for each of the songs, done in collaboration with artists David Mauro and Paris Treantafeles.

 A song from Dawn Metropolis titled "Jetpack Blues, Sunset Hues" is the theme to Chris Hardwick's The Nerdist Podcast.
 On November 26, 2013, Anamanaguchi appeared as guests on the podcast itself.